microsoft/MoveBox-for-Microsoft-Rocketbox/MoveBox_OfflineVideoTracking/README.md

 ```
 VIBE has a License agreement only for research uses.
 Please look at the original license before using it.

-# SMLP for Microsoft Rocketbox
+# SMPL for Microsoft Rocketbox

 #### 1) Use the VIBE system: